Shankar Nag

 Shankar Nagarakatte (9 November 1954 – 30 September 1990) was an Indian actor, screenwriter, director, and producer known for his work in Kannada-language films and television.
 A popular cultural icon of Karnataka, Nag is often referred to as Karate King.
-He directed and acted in the teleserial, Malgudi Days, based on novelist R. K. Narayan's short stories.
+He directed the teleserial Malgudi Days, based on novelist R. K. Narayan's short stories and acted in some episodes as well.
+He won two National Film Awards, four Karnataka State Film Awards and two Filmfare Award South.

 Nag received the inaugural IFFI Best Actor Award (Male): Silver Peacock Award" at the 7th International Film Festival of India for his work in the film Ondanondu Kaladalli.
 He co-wrote 22 June 1897, a National award-winning Marathi film.
 He is the younger brother of actor Anant Nag.
 Vincent Canby, the chief film critic of The New York Times had opined that Shankar's performance in Ondanondu Kaladalli had the force and humor of the younger Toshiro Mifune.

 Early career

-Shankar Nagarkatte was born on 9 November 1954 in Honnavar, then a part of North Canara (now Uttara Kannada), in Bombay State (now in Karnataka).
+Shankar Nagarkatte was born on 9 November 1954 in Honnavar, then a part of North Canara (now Uttara Kannada district), in Bombay State (now in Karnataka).
 His parents were Anandi and Sadanand Nagarkatte.
-Born into a Konkani-speaking Brahmin family, his family settled in Shirali, a village near Bhatkal in Uttara Kannada of Karnataka State.
+Born into a Konkani speaking Brahmin family, his family settled in Shirali, a village near Bhatkal in Uttara Kannada district of Karnataka State.
 He had an elder sister, Shyamala, and an elder brother, actor Anant Nag.
 After completing formal education, Nag moved to Bombay.
 There, he was attracted to Marathi theatre and immersed himself in theatrical activities.
 Incidentally, he met his future wife, Arundhathi during a drama rehearsal.
+Nag then shifted base to Bangalore where his elder brother Anant Nag had already established himself as a popular actor.

-Nag then shifted base to Karnataka.
-His elder brother Anant had already established himself as an actor and urged Nag to act in films.
-In 1978 Nag made his debut in the role of a mercenary in Girish Karnad's epic film Ondanondu Kaladalli, where he played a mercenary who earns a position in a rival army to get even with his brother, whom he considers his enemy.
+In 1978 Nag made his debut with Girish Karnad's epic film Ondanondu Kaladalli, where he played a mercenary who earns a position in a rival army to get even with his brother, whom he considers his enemy.